Imangnp/heritage-housing-issues/README.md

 |SalePrice|Sale Price|34900 - 755000|

-# Project Terms & Jargons
+# Project Terms and Jargons
   - **Variables**: Refers to the different attributes of a house, such as floor area, basement and garage.
   - **Target Variable**: The target variable in this study is the 'SalePrice'.
 It represents the price at which a house was sold.